apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     Specify the extra parameters (as json dictionary) that can be used in AWS connection.
 All parameters are optional.

-    The following extra parameters used for create initial `boto3.session.Session <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html>`__:
+    The following extra parameters used to create an initial `boto3.session.Session <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html>`__:

     * ``aws_access_key_id``: AWS access key ID used for the initial connection.